 If you care about water, the environment and your community, consider looking at careers in water technologies.
-A water career offers the opportunity for you to clean, deliver, and renew the world’s most essential resource.
+Water technology is a skilled STEM trade that offers the opportunity for you to clean, deliver, and renew the world’s most essential resource.

 Water technology can be a long term career starting right out of high school or college, or one that can be entered into later for people changing careers.
 According to WorkForWater.org, “From high school graduates, to PhDs, to veterans, no matter your background, there is opportunity for everyone to join the water workforce.”

 Water is pumped from the ground, rivers, canals, lakes or reservoirs; and then it is treated and distributed to customers.
 Public drinking water systems use various methods of water treatment to provide safe drinking water for their communities.
 Today, the most common steps in water treatment used by community water systems (mainly surface water treatment) include: